mhemesath/r2d3/README.md

 ==========

 R2D3 is a customized build of D3 powered by [RaphaelJS](http://raphaeljs.com/).
-The combination of D3 and Raphael enable developers to easily data visualizations that work in IE7+ and all modern browsers.
+The combination of D3 and Raphael enable developers to easily build data visualizations that work in IE7+ and all modern browsers.

 Updating to v0.1.0 (2013-3-17)